HowToDoInJava

 ===============================================

-As you can see from the test results, only timeTestTwo() for executed because it’s execution time was less than timeout time defined in testng.xml file. timeTestOne() execution got cancelled because it took more time to complete than timeout duration configured.
+As you can see from the test results, only timeTestTwo() is passed because its execution time was less than the timeout time defined in testng.xml file.
+The timeTestOne() execution got failed because it took more time to complete than the timeout duration configured.

 Let’s now go ahead and learn to set the timeout at a test method level.

-As mentioned earlier, you can specify the timeout at individual test level as well.
-This will give you flexibility to give appropriate time to run specific to each individual test method.
+As mentioned earlier, you can specify the timeout at the individual test level as well.
+This will give you the flexibility to give appropriate time to run specific to each individual test method.

 public class TimeoutMethod